bbauska/W3Cx-5of5/README.md

 ```
 var student1 = {
-    fullName:&apos;John Doe&apos;,
+    fullName:'John Doe',
     age: 23,
-    city: &apos;New York&apos;,
+    city: 'New York',
-    ssn: &quot;11-22-33-44&quot; // no comma at the end of the last property
+    ssn: "11-22-33-44" // no comma at the end of the last property
 }                      // declaration
 ```